73 Notable alumni of

 -

-Matthew Charles Eberflus is an American professional football coach who is the defensive coordinator for the Dallas Cowboys of the National Football League (NFL).
+Matt Eberflus is an American professional football coach.
 He was the head coach for the Chicago Bears of the National Football League (NFL) from 2022 to 2024.
-Eberflus also served as the defensive coordinator for the Indianapolis Colts from 2018 to 2021 and has also coached for the Toledo Rockets and Missouri Tigers in college football.
+Eberflus also served as the defensive coordinator for the Indianapolis Colts from 2018 to 2021 and the Dallas Cowboys in 2025, and has coached college football for the Toledo Rockets and Missouri Tigers.

 -